That-Dev-Girl-Sites/jhalabi.com/_posts/2016-02-26-teaching-code-made-me-a-better-developer.md

 ---

-_Speaking of “this”, using the word “this” as a pronoun when you are giving a lecture on the Javascript keyword “this” is both hilarious and frustrating._
+_Speaking of “this”, using the word “this” as a pronoun when you are giving a lecture on the JavaScript keyword “this” is both hilarious and frustrating._